Netflix/metaflow-docs/docs/metaflow/visualizing-results/README.md

 ![](/assets/card-docs-roc.png)

 Note that cards don’t change the behavior of the workflow in any way.
-They are created and stored independently from the flow or task.
+They are created and stored independent of the flow or task.
 Should something fail during the creation of a card, the execution of the workflow is not affected, which makes cards safe to use even in sensitive production deployments.
 Also, crucially, cards work in any compute environment such as laptops, [any remote tasks](/scaling/remote-tasks/introduction), or when the flow is [scheduled to run automatically](/production/introduction).
 Hence, you can use cards to inspect and debug results during prototyping, as well as monitor the quality of production runs.

 Currently, there are three main mechanisms for viewing cards, which are discussed in detail below: